admineral/Reactor-ChatGPT-Plugin/README.md

 To get a local copy up and running, follow these steps.

 ### Prerequisites

 - Node.js and npm: You can download these from [here](https://nodejs.org/en/download/).
 - Python: You can download it from [here](https://www.python.org/downloads/).
 - Pip: You can download it from [here](https://pip.pypa.io/en/stable/installation/).
 - Quart and quart-cors: Install them using pip.
-- OpenAI API Key: You can get it from [here](https://beta.openai.com/signup/).

 ### Installation